EnergyModelsX/EnergyModelsGUI.jl/docs/src/manual/simple-example.md

     5. `Data`: Select the available data to be visualized in the plot area to the bottom right (if a component is selected, the menu will update to contain the available data for this component).

 !!! note "Bottom right visualization area"
     The bottom right fraction of the window shows a visualization of the results associated with the selected available data.
 It will automatically adjust when altering the different periods/scenarios.
+Note that the axis limits for the differnt plots are saved individually for each plot if altered (otherwise the axis limits updates automatically) but can be reset by hitting the `reset view` button (see below).

     1. You can zoom into the plots by scrolling with the mouse wheel.
     2. Scrolling with the mouse wheel while holding in the x key will zoom in the x-direction and scrolling while holding the y key will zoom in the y-direction.